College-of-DuPage-Lunabotics/lunabot_ros/README.md

 This repository contains the software developed by the College of DuPage team for the 2024-2025 NASA Lunabotics competition.
 It is built for ROS 2 Humble on Ubuntu 22.04.

-**This branch is for simulating the robot only and only supports one camera.
+**This branch is for simulating the robot and only supports one camera.
 It is meant to run on computers with limited resources.**

 ## Installation